-This is an example K-W-L worksheet that corresponds with the instructions in Part 2 to analyze the Sivell family's contract ticket and manifest.
-This blank version of the worksheet is for you, the educator, to utilize.
-A printable version of this worksheet is available for reproduction in this topic's Google Drive folder and USB flash drive.
+This is an example K-W-L worksheet that corresponds with the instructions in Part 3.
+This blank version of the worksheet is for you, the educator, to fill out, add notes and utilize.
+A version of this worksheet is available in this topic's Student Materials PDF (available online and on the USB drive).

-K What We Think We Know W What We Want to Know L What We Hope to Learn 22
+K What We Think We Know W What We Want to Know L What We Hope to Learn